nufke/loxberrypwa/docs/JSON-data-model.md

 {
   hwid: string,                       // hardware identifier of the device
   uuid: string,                       // unique identifier to identify the control as MQTT topic
-  mqtt_cmd: string                    // MQTT topic to send command
+  mqtt_cmd: string,                   // MQTT topic to send command
   name: string,                       // GUI name
   icon: {
           href: string,               // location or URL of SVG icon